pinga-lab/paper-tle-euler-tutorial/manuscript.md

 it has been adapted and improved upon by @Keating1998,
 @Mushayandebvu2004,
-and
+and many others.
-@Florio2013,
-to name a few.
-This popularity is largely due to its the great simplicity of implementation and use, making it the tool of choice for a quick initial interpretation of potential field data.
+This popularity is largely due to its the great simplicity of implementation and use, making it the tool of choice for a quick initial interpretation.

 In many cases,
 maps of gravity and magnetic data